steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

     ```
     [fuzzywuzzy](https://pypi.org/project/fuzzywuzzy/)

-- Unicodedata2 package will convert non ascii characters in player & teams names to ascii characters so when we perform our searchs in the player database we need not worry about special or accented characters.
+- Unicodedata2 package will convert non ascii characters in player & teams names to ascii characters so when we perform our searches in the player database we need not worry about special or accented characters.

     ```python
     pip install unicodedata2